Find your Dream Job

 Recently, societal trends suggest that younger generations perceive a future that’s better secured through careers requiring university degrees, such as medicine, accounting, or law.
 In essence, they’re dedicating over three years of their lives and accumulating substantial debt to secure white-collar jobs recognized as ‘professions’ rather than settling for ‘just a job’.

 The outcome?
-An excess of professionals in these highly competitive white-collar fields, contrasted by a nationwide scarcity of skilled trade workers amidst a surge in construction.
-In this blog, we delve into why our prevailing attitudes may not be in the best interests of our children and why now could be the ideal time to contemplate a career as a tradesperson.
+An excess of professionals in these highly competitive white-collar fields, contrasted by a nationwide scarcity of skilled trade workers, amidst a surge in construction.
+In this blog, we explore why our prevailing attitudes may not be in the best interests of our children and why now could be the ideal time to consider a career as a tradesperson.

 Reasons to Consider a Tradesperson Career